jizusun/jizusun.github.io/_posts/2018-07-21-word-of-the-day.md

 - What was its new valuation when the company was 3-year-old?
 And why?
 - Why Mosley got fired?

-### Bad Blood - Chapter 1: A Purposeful Life
-- How did she raise the money she needed? she leveraged her family connections

-### Bad Blood - Chapter 2: The Gluebot
-- What's the obstacles Ed facing to improve the prototype?

 ### 2018-08-13: idiosyncrasy